 Like the Meyersons, we believe that the best undergraduate creative experiences are collaborative, encourage student autonomy and responsibility, and create strong mentoring relationships with faculty.

-Only tenure track faculty are eligible to be nominated.
+Only tenure track or tenured faculty are eligible to be nominated.
 Clinical faculty are not eligible.

 All nomination materials must be submitted electronically.
-Nomination information is forthcoming.
-Please have collected all supporting documentation prior to completing the online form.
+Please collect all supporting documentation prior to completing the online form.

 Nominations should include: